gepha-geo/infra/README.md

 - Server names and network details are generalized examples
 - This represents a typical small-to-medium enterprise setup
 - Documentation follows industry standard practices

-## 🤝 Contributing

-This is a reference documentation repository.
-For questions or suggestions about the documentation structure and content, please open an issue.

 ---